mrsaqibale/gpos-aelectron/README.md

 A modern, feature-rich Point of Sale (POS) system built with Electron and React, designed specifically for restaurants and food service businesses.
 This application provides a complete solution for order management, customer tracking, inventory control, and business analytics.

+## ✅ Build Status

+**🟢 BUILD IS READY AND IN WORKING CONDITION**

+The application has been successfully built and tested.
+All core features are functional and ready for production use.
+The build process is stable and the application runs smoothly on both Windows and Linux platforms.

 ## 🚀 Features

 ### Core Functionality